mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/labels.md

 * `Framework/<name>`: Requires using the named framework (ReactJS, Redux, etc.)
 * `Help Wanted`: Community help wanted.
 * `Language/<name>`: Requires writing in the named language (Go, JavaScript, etc.)
-* `Localization`: Relates to translating the user interface.
 * `Move to Feature Ideas forum`: Marked for relocation to the feature ideas forum.
 * `Move to Troubleshooting`: Marked for relocation to the troubleshooting section of the documentation.
 * `PR Submitted`: A pull request has been opened for this issue.